mmoundraty/cse15l-lab-reports/lab3.md

 technical/911report/chapter-9.txt
 ~~~

 Explanation: By typing `grep -i "CHAPTER" find-results.txt` the argument `-i` does not care about capitalization and will output the path to the file that has the word "chapter".
+The grep -i command is useful since I don't have to type specifically of what I want to search which was "chapter".

 Source: https://www.geeksforgeeks.org/grep-command-in-unixlinux/